 - Analyses the data generated.

-- Draws its conclusion after the data has been collated and analyzed so that the conclusion drawn from the findings are not predetermined.
+- Draws its conclusion after the data has been collated and analyzed so that the conclusion drawn from the findings is not predetermined.

 How to develop a research design?